Sinop Nuclear Power Plant

 The Sinop Nuclear Power Plant (Sinop Nükleer Enerji Santrali) is a proposed nuclear plant in Turkey located at Sinop on the Black Sea.
-Negotiations with Rosatom started in 2022.
-If constructed, it will be the country's second nuclear power plant after the projected Akkuyu Nuclear Power Plant.
+If constructed, it will be the country's second nuclear power plant after Akkuyu Nuclear Power Plant.
+As of 2025, the Ministry of Energy stated that the project was likely to be awarded to Rosatom, right after Akkuyu's completition.